nstankov-bg/docs.plutus-community.com/book/docs/lectures/Lecture4.md

 [Alberto Calzada - albertoCCz](https://github.com/albertoCCz)

 # The Contract Monad
-The porpouse of the Contract monad is to define off-chain code that runs in the wallet.
+The purpose of the Contract monad is to define off-chain code that runs in the wallet.
 It has four parameters:
 ```haskell
 -- Contract w s e a
 ```